HUIXIN-TW/Resume/index.md

 ```
 Chiayi, Taiwan
 ```
-- M.S in Accounting and Information Technology
+- M.S. in Accounting and Information Technology
 - The _2nd_ place in the entrance examination
 - GPA 3.93/4.0